-It smells prestigious, luxurious, and quite possibly, it is the best spicy opening of all time.
-The melange of cardamom, saffron, and cumin mixing with roasted coffee at the top notes is what are dreams made of.
+It smells prestigious and luxurious, and quite possibly, it is the best spicy opening of all time.
+The melange of cardamom, saffron, and cumin mixed with roasted coffee at the top notes is what are dreams made of.

 Frag-heads familiar with Cartier Declaration will be right at home with this one since it has an upscale version of those ingredients here.
 I love it, and it is to die for.

 Please note that the coffee here is not the main player, and it never becomes one.
 Think of it as a supporting backbone.
 It’s nowhere near noticeable as it is for example in Angel Men by Thierry Mugler.